Y0Coss/docs-fork/pages/manage_and_operate/observability/logs_data_platform/usecase_extract_logs_from_ldp/guide.en-gb.md

 ---
-title: Extract logs from Logs Data Platform
+title: Extracting logs from Logs Data Platform
-excerpt: Export logs using Logstash or Elasticdump
+excerpt: How to export logs using Logstash or Elasticdump
 updated: 2025-10-16
 ---